 At the Grassley hearings, there was no serious consideration of the scope or contribution of smaller community charities and religious humanitarian efforts, all of which would come under any new federal oversight.
-Of the 3 million tax-exempts in the United States, some 1.3 million are charities, and 79 percent of those operate on budgets of less than $100,000.
-There was some lip service given to exemption from new regulation for the smaller nonprofits, but nothing defining exactly what “small” is.
+Of the three million tax-exempt entities in the United States, some 1.3 million are charities, and 79 percent of those operate on budgets of less than $100,000.
+There was some lip service given to exemption from new regulation for the smaller nonprofits but nothing defining exactly what “small” is.
 Derek Bok, former Harvard president and now faculty chair of the Hauser Center on Non-Profits and Philanthropy, told the committee that small charities should face “more manageable requirements, given their size.”

 What's more, it is morally dangerous to seize the authority and responsibility for governance from the charitable world en masse and upstream it to Washington.
 Charities work best that connect in real ways to local communities.
 This truth is expressed in the Catholic tradition as the principle of subsidiarity and, in Reformed Protestant theology, as sphere sovereignty.